 - The changes you decide to make as even a seemingly insignificant alteration can have a negative effect on your rankings.

-In order to find out what search queries both you and your online rivals are targeting in search with the help of SE Ranking’s SEO/PPC Competitor Research tool, follow the steps below.
+In order to find out what search queries both you and your online rivals are targeting in search, go to SE Ranking’s Competitive Research tool and follow these steps:

-- Once the data loads up, you’ll see a summary of the analyzed website’s organic and paid campaign activities that—among other things—includes a complete list of all the keywords targeted both organically and in Google Ads campaigns:
+2. Once the data loads up, you’ll see a summary of the analyzed website’s organic and paid campaign activities that—among other things—includes a complete list of all the keywords targeted both organically and in Google Ads campaigns:

-- By clicking on the list of either organic or paid keywords that are highlighted in blue, you will be redirected to the detailed report on such keywords.
+3. By clicking on Keywords either under the Organic traffic research or Paid traffic research tabs, you will be redirected to the detailed report on such keywords.

-As you can see below, apple.com is ranking for almost 9 million keywords in Google in the United States.
+As you can see from the screenshot below, apple.com is ranking for 18,5 million keywords on Google in the United States.
 Moreover, besides seeing the list of keywords, you can also see each keyword’s ranking position, search volume, cost of getting a click from Google Ads campaigns, and much more data that will help you understand how promising a keyword is in terms of driving traffic.

-- The Filter option allows you to filter out the list to only see the keywords you’re interested in.
+4. The Filter option allows you to filter out the list to only see the keywords you’re interested in.

 For example, you want to see keywords with a search volume of over 1,000, keywords ranking in the top 10 positions, or both filters applied at the same time.

-- You can dive very deep into all the data provided here and use it to build your keyword list from scratch or expand it.
+5. You can dive very deep into all the data provided here and use it to build your keyword list from scratch or expand it.

 Discover competitor keyword overlaps

-Doing so will generate a handy Venn diagram that helps you visualize how many keywords you have in common with your rivals:
+As a result, SE Ranking will generate a handy Venn diagram that helps you visualize how many keywords you have in common with your competitors:

 If you’d like to drill deeper into a set of overlapping keywords, you can click on All, Common, Missing and Unique keywords right below the Venn diagram.
 All of the data can be exported and then discussed with your teammates.
-Ultimately, this data gives you the opportunity to take your competitors’ top keywords and use them in your own semantic core.
+Ultimately, this data gives you the opportunity to take your competitors’ top keywords and use them in your own keyword list.